Minister of War (Austria-Hungary)

 The Common Austro-Hungarian Army (Gemeinsame Armee) and the Austro-Hungarian Navy (K.u.k.
 Kriegsmarine) were institutions shared by the constituent parts of the dual monarchy, although both Austria and Hungary possessed their own defence ministries charged with the internal administration of the homeland troops (that is, the K.k.
 Landwehr and Magyar Királyi Honvédség), known as the K.k.
 Ministerium für Landesverteidigung and K.u.
 Honvédministerium respectively.

 Ministers

 According to the Delegation Law of 21 December 1867, the Minister of War, together with the Minister of Finance and the Minister of the Imperial and Royal House and of the Exterior formed the Council of Ministers for Common Affairs under the direction of the Foreign Minister.
 The three Imperial and Royal ministers were appointed and relieved from office by the Emperor of Austria and King of Hungary himself.

 Until 1911, the ministers were called Reich Ministers of War.
-Upon the accession of Moritz von Auffenberg, following Hungarian wishes not to be summarized under an Austrian realm that did not consist of the Hungarian lands at that time, the ministers were called Imperial and Royal (k.u.k.)
+Upon the accession of Moritz von Auffenberg, following Hungarian requests not to be summarized under an Austrian realm that did not consist of the Hungarian lands at that time, the ministers were called Imperial and Royal (k.u.k.)
 Ministers of War.